James F. Wood – Co-Chair

 “I was drawn to the Friendship Bridge as I was impressed by the quality, compassion and commitment of the people that comprise the organization, from its strong leaders, through its dedicated support teams, and to its spirited circle members.
 Then I was amazed by the successful efforts and the women that they’ve touched.
 I am honored to be a Friendship Bridge Board Member.”

 Carolina Roca is an Economist with a Master’s Degree in Public Administration from Harvard University.
-She makes her home in Guatemala and is a senior partner at IDC, a Guatemala consultant firm where she focuses in the areas of finance, institutional development and innovation and public sector reform.
-In addition, Carolina is an active member of the community where she has served as President of the Foundation for Women’s Development, a small NGO granting credits and training to women’s micro business projects, and is presently a board member of FUNDASISTEMAS, Entrepreneurs for Education and Vital Voices Guatemala.
-Prior to IDE, Carolina served as Vice Minister of Energy and Mines, Vice Minister of Public Finance, Technical Secretary of the Economic Cabinet and Director of External Financing.
+She makes her home in Guatemala and is a senior partner at IDC, a Guatemala consultant firm where she focuses on the areas of finance, institutional development and innovation, and public sector reform.
+In addition, Carolina is an active member of the community where she has served as President of the Foundation for Women’s Development, a small NGO granting credits and training to women’s micro-business projects, and is presently a board member of FUNDASISTEMAS, Entrepreneurs for Education and Vital Voices Guatemala.
+Prior to IDE, Carolina served as Vice-Minister of Energy and Mines, Vice Minister of Public Finance, Technical Secretary of the Economic Cabinet and Director of External Financing.
 In addition, she was the Commissioner of the Guatemalan Tax and Customs Administration from 2005-2008, serving two different government administrations.

 “I support Friendship Bridge because I share its mission, values and developing strategy.
 Fostering sound entrepreneurial opportunities for families and strengthening women’s self-esteem are key factors to take families and communities out of poverty in Guatemala.”